 - Remove the easy option to create bad data.

-- It takes creativity and effort to make up fake data, so most people will just type in accurate data.
+- It takes creativity and effort to make up fake data, so most people will just enter accurate data.

 - Many people use a web browser’s auto form-fill feature, which doesn’t work with picklists and makes accurate form filling effortless.

-You free form data then can be cleaned, standardized with your favor data orchestration / management / enrichment tool.
+Your free-form data then can be cleaned, standardized with your favorite data orchestration/management/enrichment tool.
 You should have these data technologies anyway because data can be collected into your database from more than just forms.
 You likely have these data entry points:

 - Manual list loads